 - Preheat the oven to 350° F. Line two cupcake pans with paper liners.
 Set aside.

-- In a medium mixing bowl, combine the flour, baking powder and salt.
+- In a medium mixing bowl, combine the flour, baking powder, salt, cinnamon and nutmeg.
 Whisk together and set aside.

 - In a separate mixing bowl, add the butter and sugar and whisk to combine.
 Mix in the eggs and egg white until incorporated.
 Add the vanilla, sour cream, and apple cider reduction.

-- Alternate the dry ingredients and cider beginning and ending with the flour mixture.
-Stir just until incorporated.
+- Stir in the dry ingredients and stir just until incorporated.
+Do not overmix.